 Things are a tad more organized now, with events such as February’s Tubac Festival of the Arts, which dates to 1959 and is the granddaddy of Arizona’s art festivals; and the open studios and special gallery shows during the spring and fall art walks.

+Another must-stop is the Tubac Center of the Arts for exhibits by area artists, plus film screening and concerts.
 And, because Tubac has been called the town where art and history meet, don’t leave without visiting Tubac Presidio Park, where you can learn about Arizona’s Spanish past and also enjoy concerts, exhibits, talks and films.

 Across the Santa Rita Mountains from Tubac, Patagonia occupies a lush green valley, cooled by creeks.